CopernicaMarketingSoftware/Documentation/AMQPipe/json.md

 Some of the fields are optional.
-For example, if the program was not killed by a signal, the `signal` property will not be included, and if no stderr output was created, the `errors` property will not be vailable.
+For example, if the program was not killed by a signal, the `signal` property will not be included, and if no stderr output was created, the `errors` property will not be available.
 The `exitcode` property is only included for programs that terminated normally (thus not by a signal).
 The `exitcode` and `signal` properties will never both be set.